Dixboi/DataJourney/README.md

 ## Projects

 ### Nutrition
-A project where I applied Linear Regression, data correlation, and visualization.
-Also in this project, I analyzed the nutrients present in a food to know which nutrients are abundant on foods that are good for people with ulcer. <br>
+A project where I applied regression, data correlation, and visualization.
+In this project, I did three tasks.
+(1) Predicted calories using fat, cholesterol, and carbohydrate by using linear regression.
+(2) Analyzed the nutrients present in a food to know which nutrients are abundant on foods that are good for people with ulcer.
+(3)  Selected foods with high protein per calorie and analyzed its correlation on fat and cholesterol<br>
 **Key Learnings**: *Linear Regression*, *visualization*, *correlation*, *acquiring domain knowledge*, *analysis*, *data cleaning*

 ### Fetal Health